-(1) IN GENERAL.-Notwithstanding section 514 of the Tariff Act of 1930 or any other provision of law, and subject to paragraph (3), the entry-
+(1) In GENERAL.-Notwithstanding section 514 of the Tariff Act of 1930 or any other provision of law, and subject to paragraph (3), the entry-

 (A) of any article to which duty-free treatment (or preferential treatment) under the Andean Trade Preference Act (19 U.S.C.
-3201 et seq.) would have applied if the entry had been made on December 4, 2001, and the date of the enactment of this Act, shall be liquidated or reliquidated as if such duty-free treatment (or preferential treatment) applied, and the Secretary of the Treasury shall refund any duty paid with respect to such entry.
+3201 et seq.) would have applied if the entry had been made on December 4, 2001, and

+(B) that was made after December 4, 2001, and before the date of the enactment of this Act, shall be liquidated or reliquidated as if such duty-free treatment (or preferential treatment) applied, and the Secretary of the Treasury shall refund any duty paid with respect to such entru.